Hall algebra approach to Drinfeld's presentation of quantum loop algebras: Introduction

-The paper is organized as follows: In section \ref{sec Hall alg and Drinfeld double} we recall the basic notions of Hall algebra and double Hall algebra, for details one can see \cite{R1} and \cite{X}.
-In section \ref{sec Drinfeld presentation of quantum loop} we recall the definition of quantum loop algebra, see \cite{S} or the Appendix in the lecture notes \cite{S0}.
-We give a brief review of the theory of coherent sheaves over weighted projective lines in section \ref{sec coh sheaf on w p l}, the main reference for this section is \cite{GL}.
+The paper is organized as follows: In section \ref{sec Hall alg and Drinfeld double} we recall basic notions of Hall algebra and double Hall algebra, for details one can see \cite{R1} and \cite{X}.
+In section \ref{sec Drinfeld presentation of quantum loop} we recall the definition of quantum loop algebra, see \cite{S} or the Appendix of \cite{S0}.
+We give a brief review of the theory of coherent sheaves on weighted projective lines in section \ref{sec coh sheaf on w p l}, the main reference for this section is \cite{GL}.
 The main result of the paper (Theorem \ref{thm main}) is stated in section \ref{sec main result}.
 The proof of the main theorem consists of the next three sections.
-More precisely, in section \ref{sec relations in a tube} we prove the relations satisfied by those elements arising from one tube, following \cite{H}.
+More precisely, in section \ref{sec relations in a tube} we prove the relations satisfied by elements corresponding to torsion sheaves lying in a non-homogeneous tube, following \cite{H}.
 Section \ref{sec relation of positive part} is devoted to the proof of relations in the positive Hall algebra.
-All the remaining relations, especially those concerning elements coming from both positive and negative part, are proved in section \ref{sec relation of the whole part}.
-In the last section \ref{sec remarks} we give some remarks for the quantum affine algebras.
-We explain the Beck's isomorphism is not compatible with the isomorphism given by derived equivalence for type $D$ and $E$.
-We also provide an observation that the PBW-bases of two different positive part of quantum affine algebras are related by the derived equivalence of two hereditary categories.
+The remaining relations, especially those involving elements from both positive and negative part, are proved in section \ref{sec relation of the whole part}.
+In section \ref{sec remarks} we give some remarks for the quantum affine algebras.
+In particular, we explain that the homomorphism $\Xi$ given by our main theorem is not induced from a derived equivalence functor for many cases.